xwmx/dotfiles/Readme.markdown

 ### script

-OS X-specific scripts for configuring or updating environments.
+Scripts for configuring or updating environments.

 ### vendor